Penn State Abington

 PROFESSOR PAULA MILONE-NUZZO, Dean, School of Nursing

 This major prepares registered nurse students as professional practitioners in areas of health promotion and maintenance, illness care, and rehabilitation.
-The major in Nursing is accredited by The National League for Nursing Accrediting Commission (NLNAC), 3343 Peachtree Road NE, Suite 500, Atlanta, GA 30326 (404-975-5000), Commission on Collegiate Nursing Education (CCNE), One DuPont Circle, NW Suite 530, Washington, DC 20036; 202-463-6930.
+The major in Nursing is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 8500, Atlanta, GA 30326 (404-975-5000), www.acenursing.org; and the Commission on Collegiate Nursing Education (CCNE), One DuPont Circle, NW Suite 530, Washington, DC 20036 (202-463-6930).
 Part-time or full-time study is available at any of the campus sites.
 The University Park site is a blended program, which includes resident instruction and online nursing courses.
 The World Campus site is completely online.

 Senate legislation 42-97 Credit by Portfolio Assessment enables students to receive credit for certain prescribed nursing courses based on their RN licensure.

 Students must meet all requirements of the clinical institutions that provide preceptors and clinical experiences.
 These requirements may include CPR certification, professional liability insurance, health examination, drug testing, criminal background check (State and Federal) and child abuse history clearances.
 Students also are responsible for their own transportation to and from clinical settings and may need the use of a car.